From Oct 1, Delhiites to get electricity subsidy only if opted: Kejriwal | Headlines

 Delhi government has allocated Rs 3,250 crore for payment of subsidy under the scheme in 2022-23.
 In 2020-21, the government had set aside Rs 3,090 as subsidy under the scheme.

+The option given to financially-able consumers to surrender subsidy is expected to help lower the subsidy amount that has been rising over the years, a senior government officer said.

+The government can spend the saved money on development and welfare works, he added.

 ''The Delhi government will now ask the people whether they want to avail subsidy on electricity.
-From October 1, only those consumers who opt for it will be provided the subsidy,'' the chief minister said.
+From October 1, only those consumers who opt for it will be provided the subsidy,'' Kejriwal said.

 ''Over the years, the government has received many suggestions through letters as well as in-person interactions with us, acknowledging their privilege and the fact that some financially stable citizens and families do not have a need for these subsidies,'' he added.